-This year is going to be massive for the Fund as we move towards the reintroduction of bilbies behind the Bilby Fence.
-Your ongoing help is much needed and appreciated.
+2018 was massive for the Fund as we move towards the reintroduction of bilbies behind the Bilby Fence in 2019.
+Your ongoing help is vital and deeply appreciated.

 A species in crisis